tektronix/tsp-toolkit/README.md

 #### Using the TSP Debugger

-1. Open a TSP script file in the editor
+1. Open a TSP script file in the editor.
-2. Set breakpoints by clicking in the gutter next to line numbers
+2. Set breakpoints by clicking in the gutter next to line numbers.
 3. Start debugging by:
    - Using the Run and Debug view (Ctrl+Shift+D)
-   - Using the Command Palette and running "TSP: Debug TSP File"
+   - Using the Command Palette and running "TSP: Debug TSP File".
-   - Click the debug icon in the editor title bar
+   - Click the debug icon in the editor title bar.
-4. Use the debug controls to step through your code, inspect variables, and view the call stack
+4. Use the debug controls to step through your code, inspect variables, and view the call stack.

 #### Debug Features

-- **Breakpoints**: Set breakpoints in your TSP code to pause execution at specific points
+- **Breakpoints**: Set breakpoints in your TSP code to pause execution at specific points.
-- **Variable Inspection**: View and monitor variable values during script execution
+- **Variable Inspection**: View and monitor variable values during script execution.
-- **Watch Expressions**: Add custom expressions to the watch panel to track specific variable values or evaluate expressions as your script runs
+- **Watch Expressions**: Add custom expressions to the watch panel to track specific variable values or evaluate expressions as your script runs.
-- **Call Stack**: Navigate the execution call stack to understand the flow of your code
+- **Call Stack**: Navigate the execution call stack to understand the flow of your code.
-- **Step Controls**: Step into, step over, and step out of functions during debugging
+- **Step Controls**: Step into, step over, and step out of functions during debugging.

 ## System Configuration